January 14, 2016

 About 120,000 babies are affected by birth defects each year in the United States, with more than 2,000 cases occurring annually in Minnesota.
 In 2013, Birth defects in the US caused 1 in every 5 infant deaths during the first year of life.
 Many more children grow up with lifelong conditions and challenges.
 Each year in the U.S., the care of children and adults with birth defects costs more than $2.6 billion.

 MDH is participating in National Birth Defects Prevention Month by partnering with local public health departments and other organizations to share education and resources.
 The #LivingMyPact effort hopes to reach millions of women and their families across the country.
 Tag MDH on Facebook or Twitter to share your #LivingMyPACT message.
-More information, facts, and resources to download and share can be found at Birth Defects Prevention Month or National Birth Defects Prevention Network.
+More information, facts, and resources to download and share can be found at Birth Defects Prevention Month (link removed) or National Birth Defects Prevention Network.